-Agent Mode
+Agent mode

 Agent mode enables conversational development inside Appfarm Create.
 Describe the desired app or functionality and follow along as the agent goes through the implementation tasks.
-The agent is currently limited to certain parts of the platform, see Current Limitations.
+The agent is currently limited to certain parts of the platform, see Current limitations.

-Getting Started
+Getting started

-The agent will then create a plan for building the app based on your prompt, breaking the implementation down into specific tasks.
-You can refine and iterate on this plan by asking the agent to remove, add or revise tasks.
-Once you're satisfied with the plan, click "Build app".
-You will then be taken to the Apps page, the AI panel will open with your initial prompt and the list of implementation tasks, and the agent will automatically start working on the first task.
+Once you're satisfied with the plan, click Build App.
+The Appfarm AI sidebar will open with your initial prompt and the list of implementation tasks, and the agent will automatically start working on the first task.

 Working with the agent

-Tasks and Changes
+Tasks and changes

-When starting from an app-building plan or handling a complex request, the agent creates tasks to track its work.
-The task list appears at the bottom of the AI panel, as shown below.
-As each task is completed, its status updates in the list, and you can click "Save & Continue" to save the changes and move on to the next task.
+When starting from a plan or handling a complex request, the agent creates tasks to track the work.
+The task list appears at the bottom of the Appfarm AI sidebar, as shown below.
+As each task is completed, its status is updated.
+Click Save & Continue to save changes and start the next task.

 Error handling